-Strategic Surveillance: Cost-Effective Options
+Strategic Surveillance: Cost Effective Options

 There is a growing consensus that the current low oil and gas prices would prevail for at least the next several years.
-It is also widely acknowledged that most options for obtaining indirect information for managing surface or sub-surface operations involve significant direct and/or indirect costs as well as, risks.
-Critical questions are then of identifying ‘strategic’ information to be obtained and, justifying choices for any surveillance options regarding their costs and risks.
-This one day seminar introduces various surveillance concepts, options and ways of examining their cost-effectiveness based on several case studies.
+It is also widely acknowledged that most options for obtaining indirect information for managing surface or sub-surface operations involve significant direct and/or indirect costs as well as risks.
+Critical questions are then of identifying ‘strategic’ information to be obtained and justifying choices for any surveillance options regarding their costs and risks.
+This one-day seminar introduces various surveillance concepts, options and ways of examining their cost-effectiveness based on several case studies.

-- Data acquisition, reliability, deriving useful inferences/information
+- Data acquisition, reliability, deriving useful inferences and information

 - Value of information and costs; strategic objectives

 - Certain surveillance options for water-floods, chemical floods, thermail and gas flooding operations

 This course is intended for petroleum engineersm reservoir engineers, production engineers, facilities engineers, managers, and other professionals interested in learning about practical reservoir surveillance and management techniques for enhanced oil recovery/improved oil recovery (EOR/IOR) projects and lifecycle management.

 0.8 CEUs (Continuing Education Units) are awarded for this 1-day course.

 Refunds will not be given due to no show situations.